3 min read

 3. Copilot project manager capabilities

-Copilot can now act as a project manager across all plan types for licensed users.
-It can summarize risks, identify blockers, call out updates, and help structure planning activities.
-This gives teams a way to automate administrative work without requiring a full project management platform.
+Copilot can now act as a project manager for licensed users across all plan types.
+It can summarize risks, identify blockers, and highlight changes.
+This allows teams to reduce manual status tracking without adopting a separate project management platform.

 4. Deeper integration between Teams and Planner

-Teams meeting decisions, action items, and facilitator outputs are automatically captured and synced into Planner.
-Teams channels gain new automation features, including a channel agent that can create and update tasks, answer questions about plans, and generate richer status reports.
-Work back plan generation is available directly in channels, helping teams build reverse timelines with minimal manual setup.
+Meeting decisions and action items from Teams are captured and synced into Planner.
+Teams channels gain new automation through a channel agent that can create and update tasks, answer questions, and generate status reports.
+Work back plan generation is also available directly in channels.

 Microsoft Planner Features Being Retired in 2026